LaurensVijnck/speech-api/README.md

 > Note: the `services.tf` is best applied in a separate scope or project.
 Initial attempts
 > to apply the Terraform may fail due to dependencies.

-> Note: The `services.tf` includes a pointer to the API gateway service.
+> Note: the `services.tf` includes a pointer to the API gateway service.
 The path to this service
 > was currently hardcoded due to Terraform not exposing the service name.
 I'm currently unsure how
 > this could be improved (did not investigate this in-depth).

-> Note: The `speech-api.yaml` contains hardcoded references to Terraform.
+> Note: the `speech-api.yaml` contains hardcoded references to Terraform.
 Ideally these should
 > be injected via Terraform.
 There exists various libraries that could be used to this end.